In 2016, I voluntarily left my traditional journalism job in Dallas to move to Northern California to live and write at the beach.

 My work as a multimedia reporter and writer has taken me around the country.
 Most recently, I was a business reporter for The Dallas Morning News, one of the nation’s largest metro dailies.
 I mainly covered the economy, aviation and technology, but I also wrote about entrepreneurs, commercial real estate and media.
 I also have written travel stories throughout my career.

+At The News, I was a top print and digital producer.
 But it’s not all about numbers.
-My expertise lies in spotting trends, storytelling, finding real people to tell a story, interpreting data and translating complex concepts for sophisticated consumer audiences.
-In Dallas, I described the difficulty laid-off older workers faced in finding a job during the Great Recession, the impact of long-term unemployment, the booming post-recession economy of North Texas and how American Airlines rebuilt itself into the world’s largest carrier after bankruptcy.
+My expertise lies in spotting trends, storytelling, finding real people to tell those stories, interpreting data and translating complex concepts for sophisticated consumer audiences.
+I’ve interviewed farmers, unemployed people, protesters and CEOs.
+I’ve described the difficulty laid-off older workers faced in finding a job during the Great Recession, the booming post-recession economy of North Texas and how American Airlines rebuilt itself after bankruptcy.

-As a journalism fellow with the East-West Center, I traveled to Taiwan and Singapore, where I blogged, tweeted and wrote stories about the Trans-Pacific Partnership, a Texas Instruments’ automated warehouse and a Texas family living in Taipei.
+As a journalism fellow with the East-West Center, I traveled to Taiwan and Singapore, where I blogged, tweeted and wrote stories about the Trans-Pacific Partnership, a Texas Instruments automated warehouse and a Texas family living in Taipei.
 I also was one of the Society of American Business Editors and Writers’ 12 inaugural Goldschmidt Data Immersion fellows in Washington, D.C.